fredericoo/saltplay/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+---

 ## Authentication

-By default, the development app uses emails to authenticate users.
-You can type in any email and receive a magic link to login to it in Mailhog, also running in the docker image: [http://localhost:8025](http://localhost:8025)
+When not in production mode, you will have direct access to log in as any user via a `Dev Login` button on the front-end.

-It is possible to enable GitHub to test how an OAuth2 workflow would behave by creating a GitHub OAuth application and adding `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` to the `.env.local` file.
+It is not possible to enable Slack to test how an OAuth2 workflow locally as slack blocks `localhost` from being one of the allowed domains.
+You may, though, create a new branch and push any commits, which will be automatically deployed to the preview environment via Vercel.

 ## Database schema and migrations